Kjarten/XAudiole/README.md

 - d.
 Black background on even li that are descendant from ul that again are descendant from section
 ---

-**[Haust 2017] 1.9 On what is responsive web design based, in order of importance?**

-- a.
-Flexible layout, flexible images, and media and CSS3 media queries
-- b.
-CSS3 media queries, flexible layout, and flexible images and media
-- c.
-Grid and CSS3 media queries
-- d.
-First designing for the smalles supported resolution and then more
----

 **[Haust 2017] Which of the following is not legal value for a color in CSS?**

 - a. rgba(0, 255, 0);